1Password/op-scim-helm/charts/op-scim-bridge/README.md

 #### credentialsVolume

 Note that you should configure accessing the SCIM bridge credentials through either the `credentialsVolume` or the `credentialsSecrets`, and not both.
+If you set `credentialsSecrets`, then `credentialsVolume` will be ignored.

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|